lingyanzhou/ProgrammingInterviewQuestions/README.md

 - 定义

-reflection is the ability of a computer program to examine, introspect, and modify its own structure and behavior at runtime.
+Reflection is the ability of a computer program to examine, introspect, and modify its own structure and behavior at runtime.

 - 例子